FredHutch/FHBig/events.md

 ---
 # FHBig Events

-## FHBig lightning-talk: Shiny App Deployment, Sep.
+## Lightning-talk: Shiny App Deployment, Sep.
 6, 2018
 Jenny Zhang will give an overview on application deployment in general and how to use the application deployment pipeline developed by Scientific Computing at Hutch for Shiny Apps.
 During the talk, a demo will be given with detailed explanation on the purpose of each step.

 - Speakers: Jenny Zhang